-The Asti DOCG zone comprises a total of 52 municipalities mainly in the province of Asti (28 municipalities), but also extends into the two provinces of Alessandria (9) and Cueno (15).
+The DOCG zone Asti comprises a total of 52 municipalities mainly in the province of Asti (28 municipalities), but also extends into the two provinces Alessandria (9) and Cueno (15).
 The vineyards cover a total of over 9,000 hectares of vineyards.
-There are the three sub-zones Canelli with municipalities in the two provinces of Asti and Cuneo, Santa Vittoria d'Alba with the same name (Cuneo) and Strevi with municipalities in the province of Alessandria.
-These may also have their name on the Moscato d'Asti label lead.
-Similarly, for the Moscato d'Asti wines the term Vigna (exposed, hilly layers) can be used.
+There are the three subzones Canelli with municipalities in the two provinces Asti and Cuneo, Santa Vittoria d'Alba with the municipality of the same name (Cuneo) and Strevi with municipalities in the province of Alessandria.
+At the Moscato d'Asti, these may also have their names on label lead.
+The term may also be used for Moscato d'Asti wines Vigna (exposed, hilly areas) can be used.

 The provisions are different in detail.
 They exist in the actual or potential alcohol content (4.5 to 6.5% or 11% for the Moscato d'Asti compared to 7 to 9.5% or 12% for the Asti Spumante) and the carbon dioxide pressure at 1 bar only slightly sparkling with the Moscato d'Asti compared to 4 bar with the Asti Spumante.

 Asti Spumante : Until 2016 there was only one sweet version.
 Due to an enormous decline in exports of over 30%, a dry Asti was also introduced in the secco, demi-sec and extra-secco versions from the 2017 vintage.
 There are the types of wine produced with tank fermentation and bottle fermentation (with the addition on the label: Metodo Classico or Metodo Tradizionale).
 The best producers include Cascina Fonda, Ceretto.
 Cinzano, Contratto, Gancia, Fontanafredda, Martini & Rossi and riccadonna.
 It lags behind with around 80 million bottles a year champagne and Cava at the forefront of sparkling wine production worldwide.